Active electronically scanned array: High jamming resistance

 Jamming is likewise much more difficult against an AESA.
 Traditionally, jammers have operated by determining the operating frequency of the radar and then broadcasting a signal on it to confuse the receiver as to which is the "real" pulse and which is the jammer's.
 This technique works as long as the radar system cannot easily change its operating frequency.
 When the transmitters were based on klystron tubes this was generally true, and radars, especially airborne ones, had only a few frequencies to choose among.
 A jammer could listen to those possible frequencies and select the one to be used to jam.

 Most radars using modern electronics are capable of changing their operating frequency with every pulse.
 This can make jamming less effective; although it is possible to send out broadband white noise to conduct barrage jamming against all the possible frequencies, this reduces the amount of jammer energy in any one frequency.
-An AESA has the additional capability of spreading its frequencies across a wide band even in a single pulse, a technique known as a "chirp".
-In this case, the jamming will be the same frequency as the radar for only a short period, while the rest of the radar pulse is unjammed.
+An AESA has the additional capability of emitting a single broad-spectrum pulse, called a chirp, which is more difficult to jam.

 AESAs can also be switched to a receive-only mode, and use these powerful jamming signals to track its source, something that required a separate receiver in older platforms.
 By integrating received signals from the targets' own radar along with a lower rate of data from its own broadcasts, a detection system with a precise RWR like an AESA can generate more data with less energy.
 Some receive beamforming-capable systems, usually ground-based, may even discard a transmitter entirely.

 However, using a single receiving antenna only gives a direction.
 Obtaining a range and a target vector requires at least two physically separate passive devices for triangulation to provide instantaneous determinations, unless phase interferometry is used.
 Target motion analysis can estimate these quantities by incorporating many directional measurements over time, along with knowledge of the position of the receiver and constraints on the possible motion of the target.